 Business rules are able to circumvent this problem by capturing all the knowledge of subject matter experts and sharing it across an organization.

-The best way to implement business rules is to use them as a part of business process automation tools, which would enable users to add conditional logic to workflows for increased efficiency.
+The best way to implement business rules is to use them as a part of business process automation tools, which would enable users to add conditional business logic to workflows for increased efficiency.

 Now let’s look at the many ways organizations across industries can apply business rules to enhance their business operations.